William George Barker: Italian Front 1917–1918

 On 17 April, he shot down Oblt.
 Gassner-Norden of Flik 41J, flying an Albatros D.III (OEF), over Vittorio.
 He then became Squadron Commander of 139 Squadron, flying the Bristol Fighter.
-Barker however took his Sopwith Camel with him and continued to fly fighter operations.
+Barker, however, took his Sopwith Camel with him and continued to fly fighter operations.
 He carried out an unusual sortie on the night of 9 August when he flew a Savoia-Pomilio SP.4 bomber to land a spy behind enemy lines.

 By this time, his personal Sopwith Camel (serial no. B6313) had become the most successful fighter aircraft in the history of the RAF, Barker having used it to shoot down 46 aircraft and balloons from September 1917 to September 1918, for a total of 404 operational flying hours.
 It was dismantled in October 1918, Barker keeping the clock as a memento, although he was asked to return it the following day.
-During this time, Barker trialed a series of modifications to B6313, to improve its combat performance.
+During this time, Barker trialled a series of modifications to B6313, to improve its combat performance.
 The Clerget rotary engine's cooling efficiency was poorer in the hotter Italian climate, so several supplementary cooling slots were cut into the cowling.
-The poor upward visibility of the Camel resulted in Barker cutting away progressively larger portions of the center-section fabric.
-He also had a rifle-type, notch and bead gun-sight arrangement replace the standard gun sight fitting.
+The poor upward visibility of the Camel resulted in Barker cutting away progressively larger portions of the centre-section fabric.
+He also had a rifle-type, notch and bead gun-sight arrangement to replace the standard gunsight fitting.

 Having flown more than 900 combat hours in two and a half years, Barker was transferred back to the UK in September 1918 to command the fighter training school at Hounslow Heath Aerodrome.
 Barker ended his Italian service with some 33 aircraft claimed destroyed and nine observation balloons downed, individually or with other pilots.